 Investments of debt proceeds held by bond trustee are governed by provisions of the debt agreements, rather than the general provisions of the California Government Code or the Agency's investment policy.
-Permitted investments include investments in the Sacramento County Pooled Investment Fund which is managed by the Sacramento County Treasurer.
+Permitted investments include investments in the Sacramento County Pooled Investment Fund which is managed by the County of Sacramento Treasurer.